katiestar99/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 If powershell fails with an error message similar to ``The 'Out-String' command was found in the module 'Microsoft.PowerShell.Utility', but the module could not be loaded.`` then there could be a problem trying to access all the paths specified by the ``PSModulePath`` environment variable.
-A common cause of this issue is that the ``PSModulePath`` environment variable contains a UNC path to a file share and because of the double hop/credential delegation issue the Ansible process cannot access these folders.
+A common cause of this issue is that the ``PSModulePath`` environment variable contains a UNC path to a file share and because of the double hop/credential delegation issue the Assible process cannot access these folders.
 The way around this problems is to either:

 * Remove the UNC path from the ``PSModulePath`` environment variable, or